 We want to assure you Gateway has gone above and beyond to ensure the comfort and safety of our church family and the broader community.
-Restrictions are different in each of our campuses, so please help us adhere to government guidelines by following the prompts below for your campus.
-Check-in using the Queensland Check-In app is required at all of our services and some campuses require you to register beforehand.
+Restrictions have recently eased, meaning that you no longer need to check-in using the Queensland Check-In app or pre-register to attend any services.

-If you can’t join us in person, we are live streaming Gateway Online at 8am, 10am and 6pm so you can stay connected.Go to Gateway Online
+If you can’t join us for a service in person, we encourage you to join us for Gateway Online at 8am, 10am and 6pm so you can stay connected.Go to Gateway Online

 Our team is closely monitoring government restrictions as they change.
 Each building and space within differs in its capacity and is signed accordingly.
 Our free ticketing system helps manage room limits to ensure the health and safety of our congregations, staff and volunteers.